What is a CCJ and how does it impact me?

 How to remove a CCJ from your credit file

-If you can pay your debt in full within one calendar month from the date that the CCJ (County Court Judgement) was entered, the CCJ will be removed from your credit file.
+If you can pay your debt in full within one calendar month from the date that the CCJ (County Court Judgment) was entered, the CCJ will be removed from your credit file.

 If you're not able to pay your debt in full within a calendar month from the date that the CCJ was entered, you should still try to keep making payments if you can.
 You can work with the company that obtained the CCJ to find the most affordable way to do this.